-Locator and the Destination Locator will be identical at the originating node.
+For multicast traffic, the Destination Locator specifies a sub-network having a rendezvous point for the multicast group specified in the Destination Identity field.
+In the special case of source-specific multicasting, the Source Locator and the Destination Locator will be identical at the originating node.
 A given multicast group must have at least one rendezvous point and may have more than one rendezvous point.
-A Destination Identity specifies a single multicast group.
-The Destination Locator may be rewritten in transit, so any session state should be bound to the Destination Identifier for the group, not to the Locator.
+A Destination Identity specifies a single multicast group.6 The Destination Locator may be rewritten in transit, so any session state should be bound to the Destination Identifier for the group, not to the Locator.
 The set of routers at the Destination Locator sub-network communicate among themselves so that each is aware of which router handles each given Destination Identifier multicast group.